Abm32/BlinkGuard/docs/guides/USAGE_GUIDE.md

 - ✅ Works automatically
 - ✅ No wallet connection needed
 - ✅ No clicks required
-- ✅ Just browse Twitter/X normally
+- ✅ Just browse Twitter/X or dial.to normally

 ## 📊 Understanding Safety Overlays